vuejs/docs/src/guide/scaling-up/testing.md

 Component tests should catch issues relating to your component's props, events, slots that it provides, styles, classes, lifecycle hooks, and more.

-They should not mock child components, but instead test the interactions between your component and its children by interacting with the components as a user would.
+Component tests should not mock child components, but instead test the interactions between your component and its children by interacting with the components as a user would.
 For example, a component test should click on an element like a user would instead of programmatically interacting with the component.

 Component tests should focus on the component's public interfaces rather than internal implementation details.
 For most components, the public interface is limited to: events emitted, props, and slots.
 When testing, remember to **test what a component does, not how it does it**.